gregdistler/getdata-005Project/README.md

             * The Activity labels were given "ID" and "Act Label"

+      6. The data columns in X were then filtered for mean() and std()

+            * grep was used to find the column names from the features.txt file that contained mean() and std()

+            * I only filted for mean() and std() because I interpreted the data as that this data was the actual mean and std because these were functions applied to it

+            * I included meanfreq() and stdfreq() because I interpreted these to be mean and std data

+            * The X data that contained the test and train data was filtered down to just the columns of mean() and std()

-      6. Using cbind these were then made into a large data set
+      7. Using cbind these were then made into a large data set

-      7. Using merge, I took the large data set and merged the Activity label based on 1-6 ID
+      8. Using merge, I took the large data set and merged the Activity label based on 1-6 ID

-            * The Data set currently goes X Data (561 columns), Subject, Activity by label instead of ID
+            * The Data set currently goes X Data (79 columns), Subject, Activity by label instead of ID

+            * It is called AllData_Act

+      9. To get the final data set of the means of the data broken down by subject and activity:

+            * Aggregate ignoring the first column (Act ID and last two (subject and Act Label))

+            * Use the function "mean" in the aggregation

+            * Rename the new first two columns as subject and activity